Slevinski/slevinski.github.io/series/writing-and-representation/entries/plane-based-writing-and-script-typology/point-line-plane-evidence-notes.md

 If readers use spatial organization to build cognitive maps of what they are reading, then plane-based writing raises sharper questions about how layout, grouping, and interface design support comprehension and reuse.

-This does not prove that any one medium or script is universally superior.
+The point is not universal superiority for any one medium or script.

-It does strengthen the claim that the geometry of writing affects the work readers can do with it.
+The point is that the geometry of writing affects the work readers can do with it.

 The scientific implications are equally important.